JoeMartin98/Portfolio/README.md

 ## CV

 Name:		Joseph Ryan Martin
 Address:	26 Beaumont Street
            	Netherton
                 Huddersfield
 	        HD4 7HD
 Mobile Number: 	07568198701
 Email Address:	joeryan@ntlworld.com

 Lincoln University – September 2016 to present day
 Games Computing – Level 3

-Greenhead College – September 2014 to June 2016

-Maths A Level Grade C

-Computing A Level Grade D

-Business Studies A Level Grade D

-Physics AS Level Grade E

 Career Goals
 My ambition is to be able to become apart of a productive games team, creating new and innovative game experiences, and developing my personal and professional skills in the computing field.

 University
 During my first 2 years at University, I have learned skills around:
 •	Web
 •	Math in computing